Simpson has career night in Tribe's rout of Wolves - NewsBreak

 Covered Bridge Days Kickoff concerts start tonight

-ELIZABETHTON — The stage is up at Citizens Bank Stadium at Elizabethton High School and things are getting ready for two evenings of concert for the Covered Bridge Days Kickoff tonight and Thursday.
-The Wednesday night performances are by Christian music artists Crowder and Big Daddy Weave.
-It starts...
+ELIZABETHTON — The stage is up at Citizens Bank Stadium at Elizabethton High School and things are getting ready for concerts Wednesday and Thursday for the Covered Bridge Days Kickoff.
+Wednesday’s performances are by Christian music artists Crowder and Big Daddy Weave.
+The concert starts at 7:30 p.m.

 ETSU will offer weekly fall color predictions